 On this page you find information about your study expenses.
 Your expenses consist of the tuition fee, living expenses and insurance.
-Non-EU students also need to pay a research fee, a residence permit and handling fees.
+Non-EU students also need to pay a residence permit and handling fees.

 Below you can find an estimation of the total study expenses for a master's programme.
 The study expenses for EU-students consist of tuition fee, living expenses and insurance.
 Non-EU and non-EFTA also need to pay for a residence permit and handling fees.
 Travel costs to and from the Netherlands are not included.